mttarvina/Nanolay/docs/Nanolay.md

 ## Wishlist

-* Add function in Core library to enable Reference Oscillator Output and assign it to a specific output pin
+* Add function API in Core library to enable Reference Oscillator Output and assign it to a specific output pin
+* Add function API in Core library to enable Input Change Notification on a specific GPIO pin